The Satellite Years

-The Satellite Years is the second studio album by the melodic hardcore band Hopesfall.
+The Satellite Years is the second studio album by the post-hardcore band Hopesfall.
 It was released in 2002 on Trustkill Records, the group's first for the company.
 The album was also released on vinyl by One Day Savior Recordings.
 The album was produced by Matt Talbott of HUM, who also provided vocals on the track "Escape Pod for Intangibles".

 This is the band's first release with vocalist Jay Forrest and the last with bassist Chad Waldrup and drummer Adam Morgan until 2018's Arbiter.

 The songs "Waitress" and "The Bending" were included on a promotional sampler with Eighteen Visions that was released through Trustkill.

 The album was re-released as a limited edition vinyl (500 in total) on January 28, 2017 through Equal Vision Records.
 The vinyl was available on clear with purple splatter and limited to 400 copies, with an additional 100 copies available as a clear vinyl with a translucent blue center.